Post

 Reinstall GRUB on a dual boot setup with Arch Linux and Windows

-Create a bootable USB stick with Arch Linux
+Step 2: Create a bootable USB with Arch Linux

-Then download Rufus or any other similar tool, to burn the ISO file on a USB stick.
+2. Use Rufus or a similar tool to write the ISO to a USB stick.

 1